 There is no vitamin K in skimmed milk as, being fat-soluble, it is removed along with the skimmed fat.
 Fermented or aged hard cheeses, made with whole milk, however, are a useful source.

-Natto – fermented soy beans – is one of the few vegetarian sources of vitamin K2 (in the form of MK-7) which is synthesised by the strain of bacteria used for fermentation (Bacillus subtilis var. natto).
+Natto – fermented soy beans – is one of the few vegetarian sources of vitamin K2 (in the form of MK-7) which is made by the strain of bacteria used for fermentation (Bacillus subtilis var. natto).

 Other sources of vitamin K2 include fermented foods such as sauerkraut and kefir.